-- Maintain records of floodplain development. - Assist with floodplain identification and mapping as well as any revision of floodplain maps, including local requests for map updates. - Help residents obtain information on flood hazards, floodplain map data, flood insurance and proper construction practices.
+- Inspect all developments to ensure compliance with local ordinance. - Maintain records of floodplain development. - Assist with floodplain identification and mapping as well as any revision of floodplain maps, including local requests for map updates. - Help residents obtain information on flood hazards, floodplain map data, flood insurance and proper construction practices.